 The Order of the Good Death was founded in 2011 with the goal of bringing the realistic discussion of death back into popular culture.
 Caitlin’s webseries “Ask a Mortician” and the Order website have led to features on National Public Radio, BBC, the Huffington Post, Vice, the LA Times, Jezebel.com, Forbes, Bust Magazine, and Salon.

-Caitlin has just completed her first book, Smoke Gets in Your Eyes: And Other Lessons from the Crematory, which will be released by W.W.
-Norton in Fall 2014.
+Caitlin’s first book, Smoke Gets in Your Eyes: And Other Lessons from the Crematory, is a New York Times bestseller.

 She frequently gives talks on the history of death culture, rituals, and the funeral industry.
 In 2014 she’ll be presenting for groups as diverse as the Center for Inquiry, SXSW Interactive, Dan Savage’s Live Lovecast, Upright Citizen’s Brigade, and the Ontario Coroner’s Association.
-For speaking engagement requests only, please email orderofthegooddeath (at) gmail.com.
+For speaking engagement/press requests, please email orderofthegooddeath (at) gmail.com.